-Bachelor's programs generally total a minimum of 120 credits, which full-time students can finish in four years.
-Learners may expedite graduation by enrolling in accelerated two-year tracks.
 Schools seldom offer undergraduate degrees in higher education administration.
-Instead, candidates usually enroll in programs that align with the administrative role they want to occupy.
+Instead, students usually enroll in programs that align with the administrative role they want to occupy.

-Administrative services managers coordinate maintenance and daily office activities, like mail distribution and bookkeeping.
-They hire, train, and supervise office staff as well as establish goals for their departments.
-Administrative managers work with other company leaders to develop and enforce organizational policies.
-These professionals also ensure that their company's operations meet industry and government regulations.
+Administrative services managers coordinate maintenance and daily office activities like mail distribution and bookkeeping.
+They hire, train, and supervise office staff and establish goals for their departments.
+Administrative managers work with other leaders at an organization to develop and enforce organizational policies.
+These professionals also ensure that their organization's operations meet industry and government regulations.

-With a bachelor's degree, students can occupy entry-level college administration roles.
-Options include secretary and administrative assistant for the admissions office, student affairs, and various academic departments.
-College administrators oversee communications, handling student requests and fielding questions from other offices.
+With a bachelor's degree, graduates qualify for entry-level college administration roles.
+College administrators oversee communications, handle student requests, and field questions from other offices.
 They work with senior administrators and managers to develop, implement, and evaluate programs.

 Master's Degree in Higher Education

-To earn a master's degree in higher education, students typically complete at least 30 credits.
-Schools deliver traditional tracks and convenient online options, and programs require 1-2 years depending on course structure and the candidate's prior learning and work experience.
-Working professionals can slow down degree completion to five years to accommodate busy careers.
+To earn a master's degree in higher education, students must typically complete at least 30 credits.
+Schools may offer on-campus and online options.
+Most programs require 1-2 years to finish, although working professionals often take 4-5 years to graduate.

 Core coursework focuses on topics like student development, leadership, and diversity in higher education.
-Master's candidates also learn to implement resource management techniques for long-term institutional and strategic planning.
-They take advanced classes in their chosen concentrations and round out their degree training by fulfilling a capstone requirement.
-During this culminating experience, students work with faculty advisors to develop and execute a project and related deliverables.
+Master's students also learn to implement resource management techniques for long-term institutional and strategic planning.

-By completing graduate training, higher education administrators can assume leadership positions as diversity specialists, human resource managers, and recruitment strategists.
-They may work in the registrar's office, helping students pick classes and meet graduation requirements.
-These administrators also maintain students' academic records and plan commencement ceremonies.
-Additionally, higher education administrators can specialize in student affairs, planning recreational activities and other nonacademic programming.
+With a master's degree, higher education administrators qualify for leadership positions as diversity specialists, human resource managers, and recruitment strategists.
+They can work in the registrar's office, helping students pick classes and meet graduation requirements.
+These administrators also maintain academic records and plan commencement ceremonies.

 Doctoral Degree in Higher Education